 HOW FOODS AFFECT BLOOD SUGAR LEVELS

-Controlling blood sugar, especially high spikes from simple carbohydrates, is harder for diabetics who are not able to produce insulin as efficiently (or at all) to take glucose into the cells.
+Controlling blood sugar, especially high spikes from simple carbohydrates, is harder for people with diabetes who are not able to produce insulin as efficiently (or at all) to take glucose into the cells.
 Sugar may stick around in the bloodstream, which can cause short- and long-term complications.

-One cardinal rule for individuals trying to control blood sugar is to include at least one of these nutrients with each meal and snack to keep blood sugar steady and avoid any big spikes that can come with eating carbohydrates alone.
-Complex carbohydrates mentioned above, like whole grains, beans and potatoes (with the skin for added fiber) are also preferable instead of more simple or refined carbohydrates.
+One cardinal rule for individuals trying to control blood sugar: Include at least one of these nutrients (fat, protein or fiber) with each meal and snack to keep blood sugar steady and avoid any big spikes that can come with eating carbohydrates alone.
+Complex carbohydrates mentioned above, like whole grains, beans and potatoes (with the skin for added fiber) are also preferable for blood sugar control instead of more simple or refined carbohydrates.